yuuuulu/Javaprogram/README.md

 The first section here is the knowledge that attracts most of my interests on this module, followed by the lecture notes I tapped when I am on the journey of this module.

+# Book---Clean code reading

+## Motivation

+-   God is in the details. --Today's agile world needs the role of architecture with patient to internalize the idea of "small things matter", especially in software development.

+-   Craftmanship is important in these two aspects:

+    -   Knowledge of principles, patterns

+    -   Work hard and practic/sweat over it and watch myself fail.

+So, please grind the knowledge with forever practice!

+-   Code represents the details of the requirements.

+-   defend the code with equal passion

+-   A programmer with "code-sense" will look at messy module and see options and variations, helping choose the best variation and guide to plot a sequence of behavior preserving transformations to get from here to there.

+-   A programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegantly coded system

+-

 # static
 有无static的区别：有static，即静态的，objects共享一个memory；无static，objects各有各的memory